 A screenshot of a web browser showing the 'Installer' tab of the Sentinel System.
 The left sidebar has 'Import Lamps' selected.
-The main panel shows the 'Import All Lamps' sub-tab.
-It includes a 'Choose Files' button with the message 'No file chosen' and a 'Next' button.
-Other tabs in the sidebar include 'Change Zone for Lamp', 'Configure Lamps', and 'Export Lamps'.
+The main content area shows a 'Import All Lamps' section with a 'Choose Files' button and a message 'No file chosen'.
+Below it are 'Configure Lamps' and 'Export Lamps' buttons.
+At the bottom, there is a 'Next' button and a 'No selected lights' message.